UNIVERSE-HPC/course-material/high_performance_computing/hpc_openmp/04_synchronisation.md

 name: Synchronisation and Race Conditions
 dependsOn: [high_performance_computing.hpc_openmp.03_parallel_api]
 tags: [parallelisation,synchronisation]
+learningOutcomes:
+  - Define thread synchronization and its importance in parallel programming.
+  - Explain what race conditions are and how they occur in parallel programs.
+  - Implement thread synchronization mechanisms to prevent race conditions.
+  - Modify code to avoid race condition errors.
 ---

 In the previous episode, we saw how to use parallel regions, and the shortcut parallel for, to split work across